 - Hemocompatibility: although different approaches such as coating the surface of PDMS by antithrombin-heparin (ATH) or polyethylene glycol (PEG)have been used to improve the hemocompatibility of the blood-contact surfaces, more investigation is required to evaluate this coating reliability for a long-term condition as needed for an AP device.

 - Access to large bore vessels: an AP device is supposed to be connected to a premature baby via the umbilical cord.
 The main challenge is the constriction of the umbilical vessels right away after birth.
 As a result, a catheter is required to be inserted into the vessels and keep the vessels open and let blood flow with minimum resistance to blood flow.
 As Peng al. explained, a special type of catheter should be used for getting access through the umbilical cord to be able to minimize the resistance to blood flow and provide the maximum possible blood flow rate for an AP device.

 Enjoyed this article?
 Don’t forget to share.

-Mohammadhossein Dabaghi is currently a Ph.D. candidate at McMaster University majoring in Biomedical Engineering.
+Mohammadhossein Dabaghi is currently a postdoctoral fellow at the department of medicine at McMaster University.
+He completed his Ph.D. at McMaster University majoring in Biomedical Engineering and worked on new microfabrication technologies to develop an Artificial Placenta device for preterm neonates with respiratory failure.
 He earned a master’s degree in Biomedical/Chemical Engineering (2014), and a BS in Chemical Engineering from Sharif University of Technology, Iran (2012).
-His research interests focus on developing an Artificial Placenta device for preterm neonates with respiratory failure using microfabrication technologies.
+His research interests focus on lung-on-a-chips, biosensors for organ-on-a-chips, and bioprinting.